MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

      - template : **"/api/CakeStore/{id}"**

 21. In the **Startup.cs**  class add **IData** to the services container as Singleton.

+#### Task 4: Run the application.

-22. Save all the changes.
+1. Save all the changes.
-23. Run the website, and view the page you added.
+2. Run the website, and view the content you added.
-24. Stop debugging by closing Microsoft Edge.
+3. Stop debugging by closing Microsoft Edge.

 >**Results**: At the end of this exercise, you will be able to build a simple Web API application in Visual Studio.
 >